Talend/vault-sidecar-injector/README.md

 Using annotation `sidecar.vault.talend.org/secrets-template` it is nevertheless possible to provide your own list of templates.
 For some examples have a look at the next section ([here](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#ask-for-secrets-hook-injection-custom-secrets-file-and-template) and [there](https://github.com/Talend/vault-sidecar-injector/blob/master/README.md#ask-for-secrets-hook-injection-several-custom-secrets-files-and-templates)).

+#### Template's Syntax

-Details on template syntax (from Consul Template doc, same syntax supported by Vault Agent Template):
+Details on template syntax can be found in Consul Template's documentation (same syntax is supported by Vault Agent Template):

 - <https://github.com/hashicorp/consul-template#secret>
 - <https://github.com/hashicorp/consul-template#secrets>
 - <https://github.com/hashicorp/consul-template#helper-functions>

-#### Specific requirements with K8S Jobs

-- **use of `serviceAccountName` attribute**, with role allowing to perform GET on pods (needed to poll for job's pod status)
-- **to not make use of annotation `sidecar.vault.talend.org/secrets-hook`** as it will immediately put the job in error state.
-This hook is meant to be used with deployment workloads only as it forces a restart of the application container until secrets are available in application's context.
-With jobs, as we look after status of the job container, our special signaling mechanism will terminate all the sidecars upon job exit thus preventing use of the hook.

 ### Proxy Mode